tabonham/tabonham/README.md

-- 👋 Hi, I’m @tabonham
+- 👋 Hi, I’m @tabonham a JavaScript developer.
 - 👀 I’m interested in making things, whether it be websites or felt succulants
-- 🌱 I’m currently learning JavaScript, HTML, CSS...
+- 🌱 I’m currently learning JavaScript, HTML, CSS, React, Node.js, Express.js
 - 💞️ I’m looking to collaborate on fun easy projects to get experience and learn new things
-- 📫 How to reach me?
-Well, on here for now.
+- 📫 How to reach me? https://www.linkedin.com/in/tracy-bonham-dev

 <!---
 tabonham/tabonham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.